waku-org/specs/standards/core/rln-contract.md

 In testnet deployment, the RLN contract does not require any payment apart from gas costs.
 This document aims to make the RLN contract suitable for mainnet deployment.
-In particular, the contract would require uses to put down a deposit.
+In particular, the contract would require users to put down a deposit.
 The aim of the deposit initially is purely to protect the system from abuse.
 It may also be explored as a revenue stream for Waku in later versions.

 ## Semantics

-The RLN contract provides the following functionality:
+The RLN contract provides the following functionalities:
 - register a membership in a given tier;
 - check if a membership is valid;
 - withdraw the deposit for an expired membership;
-- extend an expired membership.
+- get a merkle proof
+- get the merkle tree (root?)

-For the `Owner`, the contract provides the following additional functionality:
+For the _Contract Owner_, the contract provides the following additional functionality:
 - change the modifiable parameters (see parameter table below);
 - (TBD) freeze certain functionality (e.g., in case of an attack, stop new registrations, deposit withdrawals, etc).